 Another massive pro to remote working is that I save a lot of time by not having to go someplace traveling to and from work.
 But just like anything in life, it’s not all easy.
 The grass always seems greener on the other side.
 Is the remote lifestyle worth it?
 Most definitely!
-I consider myself an expert in remote working, because I have been doing it since I left the military many years ago.
+I consider myself an expert in remote working because I have been doing it since I left the military many years ago.

 Lawyers Working Remotely

 When lawyers work remotely, they still have to hit their financial targets and their client satisfaction survey results targets.
-While they might get to pick their work hours, they will still have to work on their clients files and upload their hours to Clio.
+While they might get to pick their work hours, they will still have to work on their client’s files and upload their hours to Clio.
 The lawyer will have to make sure their clients are happy with the service they received.

 Is it easy?
 Not at all.
 You work all the time.
-When you are travelling, you can work from the pool or beach.
+When you are traveling, you can work from the pool or beach.
 But keep in mind, if you have a conference call, you need quiet.

 If you are working from somewhere hot like Mexico, you can fry your computer.
 Just because you want to work in the heat, doesn’t mean your computer wants to.